jjnewman/CV/README.md

 ####Technical Communication Skills

 An important element of my previous role was acting as a bridge between IT and Finance, explaining business needs to the development team and IT issues to Finance.
-Business requirement documents and Excel models were often created to provide more detailed information.
+I created Excel models and business requirement documents to provide more detailed information.
 Similarly, during audit work it was necessary to tailor enquiries/explanations according to the audience.

 ####Business Awareness